The Basics on How to Become an LPN (Licensed Practical Nurse)

 Do Licensed Practical or Vocational Nurses need to be licensed?

-What job titles are similar or the same as a Licensed Practical or Licensed Vocational Nurse?
+What job titles are similar to or the same as a Licensed Practical or Licensed Vocational Nurse?

 What are common types of software I would have to learn as a Licensed Practical or Licensed Vocational Nurse?

-What types of personalities are a good fit for becoming a Medical Billing or Health Information Technician?
+What types of personalities are a good fit for becoming a LPN or LVN?